OWASP/www-chapter-austin/sponsorship.md

 ### Austin Security Professionals Happy Hour Sponsorship ###

-The Austin OWASP Chapter organizes a monthly Austin Security Professionals Happy Hour event along with the Capitol of Texas ISSA Chapter.
-This event has historically drawn around 40 of Austin's finest security professionals for networking and more.
-Your sponsorship of this event includes appetizers and drinks for the attendees.
-Feel free to pass out business cards and network just like you would anywhere else.
-You'll find no better opportunity to get your name in front of 40+ security professionals for around $750 - $1000.
+The Austin OWASP Chapter coordinates a monthly Austin Security Professionals Happy Hour during the months of January through September.
+To make it a fun and unique event, we ask the sponsor to cover the cost of drinks and some appetizers (usually between $500 and $750, depending upon attendance).
+In addition to the networking opportunities, we offer promotion via our Austin OWASP website page, announcement at chapter meetings, and email notification to mailing lists.
+The Happy Hour allows sponsors the chance to chat informally with the attendees, which allows for networking and also discussion regarding your company’s products or services.
+In addition, you can use this opportunity as a forum to distribute product literature, logo items, or any other token items that would help folks remember your brand.

 Interested in Sponsoring?
-We are currently seeking happy hour sponsors for our monthly event (expand Event Dates below for available dates).
+We are currently seeking happy hour sponsors for our monthly event.
 Please contact <a href="mailto:tiana.chandler@owasp.org?subject=OWASP Happy Hour Sponsor">Tiana Chandler</a> if you are interested.

 <details>
-  <summary>Event Dates</summary>

-  Available dates shown below:
+  <summary>Event Dates (expand to see available dates)</summary>

   <pre>
   January ......
-None
+1/11/2024
   February .....
-None
+2/8/2024
   March  .......
-None
+3/14/2024
-  April ........ sponsored
+  April ........
+4/11/2024
-  May .......... sponsored
+  May ..........
+5/9/2024
   June .........
-6/8/2023
+6/13/2024
   July .........
-7/13/2023
+7/11/2024
   August .......
-8/10/2023
+8/8/2024
   September.....
-9/14/2023
+9/12/2024

   </pre>